 The fact is, a lot of these parables have been proven wrong, but eating breakfast every morning remains important and true to this day.

 As a student or someone who works while going to school, you may lean towards skipping breakfast due to a conflicting schedule, lack of sleep, or just not feeling very hungry in the morning.
-Add getting the kids ready for school or taking the dog out, your time for a morning meal may be nonexistent.
+Add getting the kids ready for school or taking the dog out, and your time for a morning meal may be nonexistent.

 Unfortunately, skipping breakfast on a daily basis will derive your body of the energy needed to kick start your metabolism and the calories to fuel your brain.
 If you fall into the group of people who don’t consume breakfast in the morning, you’re causing harm to your diet and the ability to do well in school.

 Don’t view breakfast as a task.
 Look at it as a moment in the morning where you can prepare for the day ahead.
 If that doesn’t work, it’s a great reason to have peanut butter.

 Pump Up Your Concentration